Episodes of Big Damn Heroes

 .: 1:07:20 :: 32.7 MB :: 15 February 2012 :.

-019: It's episode 19, and Hannah is pretty sure that the Heroes have stumbled into Bizzaro World.
+019: It's episode 19, and Hannah is pretty sure that The Heroes have stumbled into Bizzaro World.
 Why?
 Well, because this season of Buffy isn't sucking anymore.
 In fact, it's actually good.
 Like, really good.
 Meanwhile, Angel kinda sucks.
 Oh, someone dies, and a familiar face returns.
 Also included are discussions of whether or not Doctor Who took inspiration from a certain episode, the realization that Doug Jones is following them, and use of the foreshadowing hammer!
 And there's plenty of nightmare fuel to go around, folks, so come on in, and sit down as Hannah and Will cover "Something Blue" and "Hush" from Buffy, and "Hero" and "Parting Gifts" from Angel.

 .: 55:10 :: 26.8 MB :: 01 February 2012 :.